mab253/dataviz_fall25/discord.md

 Every week you are responsible for:
 - 1 found visualization post, due **4:00pm NYC-time before every class session**, starting Week 2 (Sept.
 10th)
-- asking @ least 1 question or making 1 comment on someone else's post
+- Asking @ least 1 question or making 1 comment on someone else's post
-- These posts are worth 15% of your grade - please keep these up, and help make the server a vibrant place!
+- These posts are worth 20% of your grade - please keep these up, and help make the server a vibrant place!

 ## Discord tips
   - you can [customize the appearance](https://support.discord.com/hc/en-us/articles/207260127-How-can-I-change-Discord-s-appearance-theme-) so it's easiest for you to read